jeffreyyu0602/quantized-training/README.md

 ## License

-Quantized-Training is released under the [LICENSE NAME] License.
+Quantized-Training is released under the MIT License.
 See the LICENSE file for more details.

 ## Contact